guillaumedsde/dissertation-notech/timelog.md

 * **2 hours** looking over LIME machine learning output explanation and associated paper
 * **30mins** meeting with Craig and Graham regarding planning and outline of features for product
+* **3 hours** cloning repositories to github, train ML pipeline with sci-kit, tried with some success to cateogorize some news article